menu

 Real Estate

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Byram neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Byram is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Byram is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Diversity

-Did you know that the Byram neighborhood has more South American and Brazilian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Byram neighborhood has more South American and Slovak ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 26.8% of this neighborhood's residents have South American ancestry and 3.3% have Brazilian ancestry.
+In fact, 22.3% of this neighborhood's residents have South American ancestry and 1.6% have Slovak ancestry.

 Byram is also pretty special linguistically.
 Significantly, 5.5% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 99.3% of the neighborhoods in America.